Information for voters

 Please apply as early as possible to allow time for it to be processed and for the postal vote to be issued.
 Once your postal vote is set up and the ballot papers are ready, you will receive a postal vote pack containing a WHITE coloured ballot paper.
 You do not need to apply for a Voter Authority Certificate if you are voting by post.

-Postal votes will be issued on Tuesday 18 June for those electors who set up their postal vote by Wednesday 29 May.
-If you set up your postal vote between Thursday 30 May and 5pm on Wednesday 19 June, your postal vote will be issued week commencing 24 June (exact date to be confirmed).
+Postal votes will be issued on Thursday 20 February for those electors who set up their postal vote by Friday 31 January.
+If you set up your postal vote between Saturday 1 February and 5pm on Wednesday 19 February, your postal vote will be issued Tuesday 25 February.

 Voting by Proxy

-If you find that you won't be able to get to the polling station on polling day, and you have missed the deadline to apply for a postal vote, you can ask someone you trust to cast your vote for you.
-This is called a proxy vote and you must complete an application form by 5pm on Wednesday 26 June.
+If you find that you won't be able to get to the polling station on polling day, and you have missed the deadline to apply for a postal vote (Wednesday 19 February), you can ask someone you trust to cast your vote for you.
+This is called a proxy vote and you must complete an application form by 5pm on Wednesday 26 February.

 Polling stations